jessielaf/jcms-pip/README.md

 Now go to your site's url and do the /admin/ (or if you have chosen another path type that).
 You can now log in with the credentials you just created.

+## Before using
+### <span style="color:red;">Be aware of the following things </span>
+There can only be one model with the same name

+These model names are in use:
+- User
+- Group
+- Option

 ## Adding menu items

 You can add menu items and urls to jcms.
 This means that the urls you add are connected to the Jcms app.